sdeigm/uni-meter/doc/input/ShrDzm.md

-# Using SHRDZM smartmeter interface as input source
+# Using SHRDZM smartmeter interface as the input source

 To use a SHRDZM smartmeter interface providing the smart meter readings via UDP, set up the `/etc/uni-meter.conf` file as follows